radekstepan/release-log/README.md

     *   Commits are listed with asterisks, scopes, and links: `* **scope:** message ([hash](commit_url))`.
 *   **Conventional Commits Parsing:** Understands standard conventional commit types (`feat`, `fix`, `perf`, `docs`, etc.) and breaking change indicators (`!` or `BREAKING CHANGE:` footer).
 *   **Tag-Based Changelogs:**
-    *   Generate changelog for a specific tag range (e.g., `v1.0.0..v1.1.0`).
+    *   Generate changelog for a specific tag (e.g., `v1.0.0`).
-    *   Generate changelog for a single release (e.g., all commits up to `v1.0.0`).
+    *   Generate changelog for a range between two tags (e.g., `v1.0.0..v1.1.0`).
+    *   Generate changelog from a specific tag to the latest tag or `HEAD`.
-    *   Generate changelog for the latest release by default.
+    *   Generate changelog for the latest release by default if no tag is specified.
-*   **Unreleased Changes:** Generate a section for "Unreleased" changes since the last tag or a specific tag.
+*   **Unreleased Changes:** Generate a section for "Unreleased" changes since the last tag, a specific tag, or by default.
 *   **Customizable Commit Types:** Define custom commit types or override default section titles (e.g., map `feat` to "✨ New Features").
 These will be sorted after standard Angular sections.
 *   **JIRA Integration:**
     *   Automatically extracts JIRA ticket IDs (e.g., `PROJ-123`) from commit messages.